-- 6 You can plot only the first half of the DFT with plot(abs(Y(1:6441))).
-Use the data cursor on the plot window to pick out the frequency and amplitude of the largest component.
-Compute the actual value of each significant frequency in Herz. - 7 Let $f_1, f_2, f_3$ denote these frequencies in Herz, and let $A_1, A_2, A_3$ denote the corresponding amplitudes. define these variables in MATLAB. - 8 Synthetize a new signal using only these frequencies, sampled at 8192 Herz on the interval (0,1.5) with t=[0:1/8192:1.5]; ys= (Al\sin(2\pi\fl\t)+ A2\sin(2\pi\f2\t)+A3\sin(2\pi\f3\t))/(Al+A2+A3); - 9 Play the original train sound with sound(y) and the synthesized version sound(ys).
-Compare the quality!
+- g) Denote these frequencies $f_1, f_2, f_3$ , and let $A_1, A_2, A_3$ denote the corresponding amplitudes.
+Define these variables in MATLAB. - h) Synthetize a new signal using only these frequencies, sampled at 8192 Herz on the interval (0, 1.5) with t=[0:1/8192:1.5]; ys=(A1\sin(2\pi\f1\t)+ ...
+A2\sin(2\pi\f2\t)+A3\sin(2\pi\f3\t))/(A1+A2+A3);

-- 10 Can you explore another frequency components?
-If it is so, follow the steps 7 9 and hear the result. - 11 We can study a simple approach to compressing an audio signal.
-The idea is to transform the audio signal in the frequency domain with DFT.
-We then eliminate the insignificant frequencies by thresholding.
-It is by zeroing out any Fourier coefficients below a given threshold.
+- i) Play the original train sound with sound(y) and the synthesized version sound(ys).
+Compare the quality! - j) Can you explore another frequency components?
+If it is so, follow the steps g) i) and hear the result.

+We can study a simple approach to compressing an audio signal:

+The idea is to transform the audio signal in the frequency domain with DFT and then to eliminate the insignificant frequencies by thresholding, i.e. by zeroing out any Fourier coefficients below a given threshold.
 This becomes a compressed version of the signal.
-To recover an approximation to the signal, we use inverse IDFT to take the limited spectrum back to the time domain.
+To recover an approximation to the signal, we use inverse DFT to take the limited spectrum back to the time domain.

-- 12 Thresholding: we compute the maximum value of $Y_k$ with m=max(abs(Y)).
-Then we choose a thresholding parameter $\in (0, 1)$ , for example, thresh=0.1 - 13 We zero out all frequencies in Y that fall below a value thresh\M. It can be done with Ythresh=(abs(Y)>m\thresh).\Y; Plot the thresholded transform with plot(abs(Ythresh))). - 14 Compression ratio is fraction of Fourier coefficients which survived the cut sum(abs(Ythresh)>0)/12880. - 15 Recover the original time domain with inverse transform yt=real(ifft(Ytresh)); and play the compressed audio with sound(yt).
+- k) Thresholding: Compute the maximum value of $Y_k$ with m=max(abs(Y)).
+Choose a thresholding parameter $\in$ (0,1), for example, thresh=0.1 - Zero out all frequencies in Y that fall below a value thresh\m.
+This can be done with logical indexing or e.g. with

+Ythresh=(abs(Y)>m\thresh).\Y;

+Plot the thresholded transform with plot(abs(Ythresh)).

+- m) Compute the compression ratio as the fraction of DFT coefficients which survived the cut, sum(abs(Ythresh)>0)/12880. - n) Recover the original time domain with inverse transform yt=real(ifft(Ytresh)) and play the compressed audio with sound(yt).
+The real command truncates imaginary round-off error in the ifft procedure.